shrutisawant6/realOrSynthetic/README.md

 Does this question always haunt you and tend to say 'I already have plans'? 📅✅

-Are these plans more inclined towards deleting 'Good morning/evening' photos from your parents phone?
+Are these plans more inclined towards deleting 'Daily greetings' photos from your parents phone?

 And cant even say no, else your engineering degree will be questioned? 🤦🏻